mantidproject/mantid/docs/source/tutorials/muon_GUI_course/other_mantid_functions.rst

 1. Load the HIFI00062798 workspace and plot spectrum number 10 from the workspace panel, as described in `Loading Data`_ .
 2. Go to the 'Plots' menu by clicking the button of the same name in the bottom left of the window, and ensure that the plot of spectrum 10 is selected in bold.
-3. Return to the workspaces panel and right click on the HIFI00062798 workspace, as before going to Plot but this time selecting 'Overplot Spectrum...' rather than 'Spectrum...'
+3. Return to the workspaces panel and right click on the HIFI00062798 workspace, as before going to Plot but this time selecting 'Overplot Spectrum...' rather than 'Spectrum...'.
+Plot spectrum 20.
 4. Spectrum 20 should now be visible on the spectrum 10 plot along with the original data.
-This process is shown in Figure 11(a) below.
+This process is shown in Figure 9 below.

 .. figure:: /images/overlay2.gif
     :align: center

-    Figure 11(a): How to overlay one plot (detector 20) onto another (detector 10).
+    Figure 9: How to overlay one plot (detector 20) onto another (detector 10).

 Plot Styles
 -----------